gpolitis/firefox-multistream.markdown/firefox-multistream.markdown

 * We discovered a non-zero offset bug in our stack, probably inside the SRTP transformers, that was causing SRTP auth failures at the receiving side and for which we have provided an efficient workaround.
+ * Quite a few deficiencies in Firefox's error reporting and logging have been uncovered while working on this.

 ## Conclusion